johanbook/docs/docs/ai/data.md

 # Data

-In order to build any model one needs data.
+Data is crucial for any form of modelling.
 However, before starting the modelling process you need to prepare the data.
 This involves various different stages, which will be outlined in this document.
 Which stages that are relevant depends on the domain of the data.